systemed/tilemaker/CONFIGURATION.md

 * `simplify_level` - how much to simplify ways (in degrees of longitude) on the zoom level `simplify_below-1`
 * `simplify_length` - how much to simplify ways (in kilometers) on the zoom level `simplify_below-1`, preceding `simplify_level`
 * `simplify_ratio` - (optional: the default value is 1.0) the actual simplify level will be `simplify_level * pow(simplify_ratio, (simplify_below-1) - <current zoom>)`
+* `combine_polygons_below` - merge adjacent polygons with the same attributes below this zoom level

 Use these options to combine different layer specs within one outputted layer.
 For example: